cetic/fadi/doc/USERMANAGEMENT.md

      * [Adding a user](#adding-a-user)
      * [Creating groups](#Creating-groups)

-This page provides information on how to configure FADI user authentication and authorization (LDAP, RBAC, ...).
+This page provides informations on how to configure FADI user authentication and authorization (LDAP, RBAC, ...).

 For user management FADI uses [OpenLDAP](https://www.openldap.org) to ensure the [LDAP user authentication](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) for the platform services.